sous-chefs/ntp/LIMITATIONS.md

 ## Package Availability

-This cookbook now targets Linux distributions that provide `ntpsec` from their normal distribution package archives.
+This cookbook now targets Linux distributions that provide `ntpsec` from their distribution package archives.
 It does not configure third-party repositories automatically.

 ### APT (Debian/Ubuntu)